 Remark 2.7.
 The reason for the choices of sign in Definition 2.6 is to give a physical meaning to a complex resonant frequency.
 The real part represents the frequency of oscillation and the imaginary part describes the rate of attenuation (hence it should be negative, to give a solution that decays over time).

 Remark 2.8.
-The interpretation of Definition 2.6 is that resonant modes are modes of vibration that can (theoretically) occur without the input of energy.
-We see from Figure 4 that this definition is equivalent to the notion that resonant frequencies are those at which the system will oscillate at much greater amplitude than is generally the case.
+We will see from Figure 4 that Definition 2.6 is equivalent to the notion that resonant frequencies are those at which the system will oscillate at much greater amplitude than is generally the case.